xehpuk/codewars/the-hashtag-generator/README.md

 [*View on Codewars*](https://www.codewars.com/kata/the-hashtag-generator)

 The marketing team is spending way too much time typing in hashtags.
-Let's help them with out own Hashtag Generator!
+Let's help them with our own Hashtag Generator!

 Here's the deal: